Blackpool North Station Train And Tram Interchange – 6th May 2026

 - Blackpool North station now has a connection to Blackpool tramway.

-- It might help to level-up Blackpool.
+- It might help to level-up Blackpool and the surrounding area.

 - I don’t think there would be any pathing issues.